NTTRocco/testCursorCoding/README.md

 # Kafka Development Environment

-This repository contains a Docker Compose setup for a local Kafka development environment and a kafka event generator.
+This repository contains a Docker Compose setup for a local Kafka development environment, a kafka event generator, and a real-time message viewer web application.

 ## Prerequisites

 - Homebrew (for macOS)
 - Git
+- Python 3.7+
+- pip (Python package manager)

 ## Docker Setup with Colima (macOS)